 the relationship between the number of hours studied and the grade

 received on a test.
-We will use the plot()
+We will use the plot() function to

 create the plot.
 The first argument is the x-axis variable, and the